Natural Disasters

 How can Homeowner's and Renter's prevent Asbestos exposure After Disaster?

 • Use portable generators carefully, outside and away from the home, to avoid CO poisoning and fires.
+Place generators well away from doors, windows and vents, and never use them inside a home, garage, or other enclosed or partially enclosed space.

 HOW TO FIND OUT IF YOU HAVE A PROBLEM

 The only way to find out if your home has asbestos is to have a sample analyzed at a laboratory.
 Inspections to determine the presence of asbestos must be performed by certified asbestos inspectors.
-See International Association of Certified Home Inspectors or contact your local health department.
-State contacts are listed here.

 Requirements will vary by jurisdiction.
 Check with state and local environmental, safety and permitting agencies for specific requirements in your area.